Glenn Gow’s CEO Coaching Process

 Vision: What Will We Have Accomplished X Years from Now

-For example, here’s my vision: I helped 500 CEOs achieve peak performance for their companies and for themselves.
+For example, here’s my vision: I helped 500 CEOs and leaders achieve peak performance for their companies and for themselves.

 Values: What are Our Core Principles that Define Our Actions When No One is Looking?